Rogers woman arrested, accused of having sex with 15-year-old

 The boy said the next day, Neipling sent him nude photographs of herself and messages sexual in nature, the affidavit states.

-Neipling is employed as associate director of external relations for the University of Arkansas System Division of Agriculture.
+Before her arrest, Neipling had been employed as associate director of external relations for the University of Arkansas System Division of Agriculture.
+Mary Hightower, chief communications officer for the Division of Agriculture, said Monday that Neipling has been fired.

 She is scheduled to appear in Benton County Circuit Court at 8 a.m.
 Aug.
 21.